Veterans Day: A History

 • Offering a gift card to their favorite restaurant or store

-If the veteran is someone you know, you might also take them out to eat, sponsor a trip for them and their family, or donate for them to receive services (such as counseling).
+If the individual is someone you know, you might also take them out to eat, sponsor a trip for them and their family, or donate for them to receive services (such as counseling).

 Checking in on them

 Many veterans might experience difficulty talking about what occurred during their time serving.
 If someone has symptoms of PTSD, they might not discuss these symptoms with their friends and family.
-Multiple deployments may increase the risk, and PTSD is often known as in veterans due to suicide risk.
+Multiple deployments may increase the risk of PTSD.

 By talking to those you love and checking in on their mental health, you can show that you care and understand trauma’s impact.
 If you notice signs of PTSD or another mental health concern, it may also be beneficial to recommend treatment options, support groups, or resources in your area.
 You might also let the person know if you would be willing to attend the first appointment or session with them or provide emotional support after sessions.
 Social connections can make a difference, as studies show it improves physical and mental health.